nusrobomaster/nusrobomaster.github.io/docs/nav-teams/NUSNextBot.md

 ### PID Controllers (Software)

-&nbsp;&nbsp;&nbsp;&nbsp;In order to improve the robot’s agility, we should have a fine degree of control over the motors, which will allow it to move by the exact distance and angle that we want.
+&nbsp;&nbsp;&nbsp;&nbsp;In order to improve the robot’s agility, we should have a fine degree of control over the motors, which will allow it to move at the exact speed or angle that we want.
 For instance, the shooting speed of the gun should be limited under a specific value, and the robot should move and stop precisely as controlled.

 &nbsp;&nbsp;&nbsp;&nbsp;A proportional–integral–derivative (PID) controller is a control loop mechanism with feedback loop to provide a parameter to adjust the current value.
 It is employed here in order to control the actuators.

 &nbsp;&nbsp;&nbsp;&nbsp;Thus, PID controllers will be implemented in projectile, chassis, gimbal control modules to control the motors on friction wheels, Mecanum wheels and gimbal respectively.
-PID controllers will work together with Inertial measurement unit (IMU) and wheel encoders to improve the agility (Figure7).
+PID controllers will work together with Inertial measurement unit (IMU) and wheel encoders to improve the agility (Figure 8).

 ![PID-Flowchart](./assets/NUSNextBot-PID.png)
 *Figure 8.
-Flow chart for PID controller*
+Rough Structure of PID controllers*

 ### Auto-aiming (Software)